 Chew Toys and Attention

-It is also smart to give it other things that it can chew on.
-When your dog is able to learn that chewing on its toys is perfectly fine, it will simply play with the toys rather than messing with your belongings.
-It might take a bit of time for it to be able to make the distinction between the toys and your stuff but most dogs get used to this very fast.
+It might take some time to distinguish between the toys and your stuff, but most dogs get used to this quickly.
 A good chew toy for your dog can help to keep it happy.

 Don’t Leave Things Out

 Now that you know more about how you can help change your dog’s behavior, you should also consider changing your behavior.